 Another question I found to be incredibly relevant to my day-to-day goals of growing my business was how to align my values of speed and precision using a data-based, consumer-centric approach.

 So, how do leading organizations do it to achieve competitive edge?

-There’s so much more we can do with data – which certainly is important for the future of marketing.
-From making smarter business decisions, improved processes, and understanding our customers, one thing is certain – the singular goal of propelling forward with people in mind and data to inform prospective innovations.
+There’s so much more we can do with data – from making smarter business decisions, improving processes, and better understanding our customers.
+One thing is certain – the singular goal of propelling forward with people in mind and data to inform prospective innovations.

 Here we Come 2020: the Precipice of the Next Mindstep?